lexikrobath/lexikrobath/README.md

 - 👋 Hi, I’m @lexikrobath
 - 👀 I’m interested in learning about the different opportunities available for a CS major.
-- 🌱 I’m currently learning about data structures in Java and more discrete mathematics in CS
+- 🌱 I’m currently learning about data structures and software engineering in Java.
 - 💞️ I’m looking to collaborate on anything where I can learn and contribute to reaching a team goal
 - 📫 How to reach me: lnkrobath@gmail.com
 <!---